tier2tickets/Knowledge-Base/content/integration/connectwise.rst

 *As of version v2020_4 of ConnectWise Manage*

-- System/Table Setup/Inquire Level - All (For checking values like prority, board, etc)
+- System/Table Setup/Inquire Level - All (For checking values like priority, board, etc)
 - The specific things in the system table we need are:
     - Service/Priority
     - Service/Service Board